oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/experimental/platform_designer/README.md

    4. Save the system by clicking `File` > `Save`

-   5. Generate the syste so that it can be included in the Intel® Quartus® Prime project by clicking `Generate HDL...`
+   5. Generate the system so that it can be included in the Intel® Quartus® Prime project by clicking `Generate HDL...`

       ![](assets/generate-hdl.png)